DCotterill/halixia-hugo/content/ma/get-into-yoga-145.md

 Learn about the benefits of adding yoga into your life

-Read about the benfits of yoga for everyone.
+Read about the benefits of yoga for everyone.
 Getting into a regular practice offers so many mental and physical health benefits.
 Some, like improved flexibility, are clearly evident.

-Yoga is for everyone, whatever ability or disability, age, experience,  fitness or bendiness and you can do it anywhere and anytime.
-Finding a yoga practice that’s right for you is worth the effort as it helps deepen the neural grooves that help us enjoy the benefits that regular practice brings.
+Yoga is for everyone, whatever your ability or disability, age, experience, fitness or bendiness.
+You can do it anywhere and anytime.
+Finding a yoga practice that’s right for you is worth the effort as it helps deepen the neural grooves that help us enjoy the benefits regular practice brings.

 | Provider      | Free or Paid  |  Trustpilot Score  |
 | :-----------          | :--------------:      |  :--------------:         |